Aryaan03/TeleVitality_Connect/Sprint4.md

   - Standardized all timestamps to UTC for reliable expiry and scheduling.
   - Enhanced input validation and error responses across all endpoints.

+- **Email Notification on Appointment Booking**
+- Implemented in `BookAppointment` backend route.
+- Uses SendGrid API to email the patient details of their confirmed appointment.
+- Triggered automatically after a successful booking.
 ---

 ### **Frontend**